 They have great relationships with some of the biggest names in the business, and since they serve customers throughout the regulated Europe markets you can rest assured that they have been put through their paces by plenty of governing bodies.

-BGO UK Gambling License Suspended October 2021
+BGO UK Gambling License Surrendered October 2021

 On 15th October 2021 the UKGC took the decision to suspend the operating license for BGO Entertainment, this covers the following brands: BGO, Power Spins, Vegas Luck and Chilli.

-While this suspension is in place new customers are not able to join the sites and existing customers cannot play games but can access accounts to withdraw funds.
+New customers are not able to join the sites and existing customers cannot play games but can access accounts to withdraw funds.

 Failing to protect consumers was a key consideration in the suspension decision.
 Once we have further information on this we will update this page.
 You can read more details from the UKGC here.